Victory in Europe Day: Austria

 The Festival of Joy is an Austrian event held in honor of VE Day.
 The Austrian Mauthausen Committee (MKÖ) has organised the Festival of Joy since 2013, in cooperation with the Austrian government and the City of Vienna.
 The festival is held annually on Heldenplatz.

 On the eve of the 75th anniversary in 2020, Russian president Vladimir Putin, at the request of Chancellor Sebastian Kurz, gave a live address broadcast on Austrian TV channel ORF.

 France

 France celebrates VE Day on 8 May, known as 8 mai 1945, being a national and public holiday.

 As of 3 September 2018, at least 523 street names "Rue (du) 8-Mai-1945" are recorded in the 18 regions, as well as in the 36,700 French communes (equivalent of civil parishes in England).

 Orléans simultaneously celebrates both VE Day and the anniversary of the Siege of Orléans being lifted on this date by French forces led by Joan of Arc, patron saint of France, in 1429, during the Hundred Years War.

+8 May 1945 was also the beginning of the Sétif and Guelma massacre in French Algeria, and it remains a point of contention in Algeria and France.